Anishshettyk/Api-locker/README.md

 # Api locker
- a database of all free apis in the web
+ a collection of all free apis in the web